 While working with Exchange Server, administrators always expect its smooth functioning.
-But out of some unrequired and undesired events, the access to Exchange Server database gets hindered.
+But out of some unrequired and undesired events like incorrect server settings, logical issues, storage issues, insufficient system resources, etc., the access to Exchange Server database gets hindered.
 Some Exchange Server errors are frequently encountered, and some are noticed at times.
-Exchange Server errors with event IDs 451, 452 and 471 are going to be discussed in this blog.
+Exchange Server errors with event IDs 451, 452, and 471 are going to be discussed in detail (symptoms, nature, causes of errors) in this blog along with associated solutions to each error code.

 To know about these Exchange Server errors, let us have a brief understanding of what causes these errors and what happens when they are encountered.